exokitxr/exokit/docs/api/webxrHardwareExtensionAPIs.md

 ## Magic Leap One API

 The Magic Leap API is exposed to sites under the `window.browser.magicleap` endpoint.
+This is inspired by the [WebExtension API style](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/API).
+It is not a web standard (yet).

 **Classes:**

 ### `MLMesher`

-Used to acquire meshing updates.
+Used to acquire meshing updates from the Magic Leap platform.

 #### `MLMesher.onmesh : function(MLMeshUpdate[])`